tue-ees-5xwg0/assignments/assignment_3/README.md

 with `line_24` disconnected.
 So its initial state is in radial structure.

-The list of Line IDs of the beginning of the feerders are in this case `[4, 5]`.
+The LV feeder IDs is the list of Line IDs of the beginning of the feerders, which is in this case `[4, 5]`.

 There are 4 `sym_load` in the LV grid.
 However, there are 10 `node` in the grid.